Figure Logo

 If you’ve built up equity in your home, a HELOC with Figure Lending could provide the flexibility you need to finance college.
 Depending on your loan limit, which is determined by the amount of equity you have and other factors such as your credit score, your borrowing needs in the college years could be met by a single loan — without the need to apply for and maintain multiple loans.

-While banks commonly charge variable rates on HELOCs, Figure offers fixed-rate loans, meaning the rate that applies to each draw is fixed at the time of the draw and won’t change over time.2navigates to numbered disclosure
+While banks commonly charge variable rates on HELOCs, Figure offers fixed-rate loans, meaning the rate that applies to each draw is fixed at the time of the draw and won’t change over time.2navigates to numbered disclaimer

 Related articles